mohsinalimat/TinyERP/Pods/ObjectiveDropboxOfficial/README.md

 ```bash
 carthage update --platform iOS
 ```
+Once you have checked-out out all the necessary code via Carthage, drag the `Carthage/Checkouts/ObjectiveDropboxOfficial/Source/ObjectiveDropboxOfficial/ObjectiveDropboxOfficial.xcodeproj` file into your project as a subproject.

+Then, in the Project Navigator in Xcode, select your project, and then navigate to your project's build target > **General** > **Embedded Binaries** > **+** and then add the `ObjectiveDropboxOfficial.framework` file for the iOS platform.

 ##### macOS
 ```bash
 carthage update --platform Mac
 ```

-Once you have checkedout out all the necessary code via Carthage, drag the `Carthage/Checkouts/ObjectiveDropboxOfficial/Source/ObjectiveDropboxOfficial/ObjectiveDropboxOfficial.xcodeproj` file into your project as a subproject.
+Once you have checked-out out all the necessary code via Carthage, drag the `Carthage/Checkouts/ObjectiveDropboxOfficial/Source/ObjectiveDropboxOfficial/ObjectiveDropboxOfficial.xcodeproj` file into your project as a subproject.

-Then, in the Project Navigator in Xcode, select your project, and then navigate to your project's build target > **General** > **Embedded Binaries** > **+** and then add the `ObjectiveDropboxOfficial.framework` file that has the same platform target as your build target.
+Then, in the Project Navigator in Xcode, select your project, and then navigate to your project's build target > **General** > **Embedded Binaries** > **+** and then add the `ObjectiveDropboxOfficial.framework` file for the macOS platform.

 ---